chrishenri/rw3d_manual/docs/source/intro.rst

 .. tip::
-    For Windows users, here are some brief instructions to build a solution using Microsoft Visual Studio IDE and Intel Fortran:
+    For Windows users, here are some brief instructions (as of 15/01/2025) to build a solution using Microsoft Visual Studio IDE and Intel Fortran:

     *Download and Install:*

     #.
 Build the `netCDF-Fortran` library.
 Some issues has been observed on Windows.
 If this is your case, this `thread <https://community.intel.com/t5/Intel-Fortran-Compiler/Include-netCDF-in-my-Fortran-projet/m-p/1529236#M168379/>`_ provides some guidance.
     #.
 Download and Install `Microsoft Visual Studio <https://visualstudio.microsoft.com/>`_ following these `instructions <https://www.intel.com/content/www/us/en/developer/articles/guide/installing-microsoft-visual-studio-2019-for-use-with-intel-compilers.html>`_
     #.
 Download `Intel Fortran Essentials <https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html?operatingsystem=windows>`_; Install (make sure that oneMKL is installed; this will install the `LAPACK` and `BLAS` libraries)

     *Buildind RW3D:*

     #.
 In Visual Studio: File :math:`\to` New :math:`\to` Project
     #.
 In the New Project window: Template :math:`\to` Intel(R) Visual Fortran (appear when the compiler has been correctly installed) :math:`\to` Empty Project (provide Name and Location)
     #.
 In the Solution Explorer panel: Drag all fortran input files into the folder "Source files"